A decade of education:

 The financial participation of scholarship recipients and their legal guardians is important to us in order to ensure their commitment and prevent abuse.
 Until 2021, we had parents and guardians contribute 30% of school fees and remit the total cost to the schools annually, which was time consuming and resulted in delinquencies.
 Meanwhile, parents pay ancillary school costs, which are roughly the same burden, directly and to the school.

 Over the last 10 years our sponsorship contribution has remained unchanged.
 We are proud of this, but must also state that we have only achieved this through private compensation payments by founders and association members.
 Two natural reasons lead to rising costs: On the one hand, schools naturally pass on their burden of rising prices and wages to our scholarship holders.
 On the other hand, a large number of the scholars who started with us in elementary school are now developing into more costly types of schools.
 For this reason, we will again increase the recruitment of new scholars in low-cost school types in order to lower the average cost.
-In addition, we will increase the monthly donation from 30 EUR to 45 EUR as of 01.01.2024.
+We will also be increasing the monthly donation from EUR 30 to EUR 40 as of 01.01.2024.
 Although this increase cannot be mandatory for existing donors, we ask for your understanding and approval.

 Ten years ago, our criteria for selecting applicants were far removed from those of a fellowship program (although here, too, the selection criteria have changed in the meantime).
 We were concerned that we would be perceived as an elite program.
 Any applicant who could demonstrate need and pass the school’s eligibility test could hope to receive assistance.